openedx/edx-platform/lms/djangoapps/instructor/docs/decisions/0003-instructor-enrollment-api-spec.rst

    * Support both OAuth2 (for mobile clients and micro-services) and Session-based authentication (for mobile webviews and browser clients)
-   * Require instructor-level permissions for all enrollment operations
+   * Require appropriate permissions based on operation scope:

+     * Course staff or instructor: Can manage enrollments within their courses
+     * Global staff: Can manage enrollments across all courses
+     * Self-enrollment: Learners can enroll/unenroll themselves (future consideration)

    * Follow separation of filtering and authorization (explicit filtering in URLs)

 #. **Error Handling**